Hockey players in the minors face uncertainty, job fears - WHIZ News

 “I kind of figured that I’d be able to just get maybe a labor or summer job at the end of the season,” said 29-year-old forward James Henry, a veteran of seven ECHL seasons.
 “With how everything’s going and everything being closed, that seems like a more difficult job to obtain right now.”

-Parisi and South Carolina Stingrays teammate Tim Harrison thought they’d be preparing for a playoff run that would have meant bonus checks deep into the spring.
-Instead, Harrison — who left hockey briefly to take a finance job — is considering hanging up his skates for good.
+Harrison and South Carolina Stingrays teammate Tom Parisi thought they’d be preparing for a playoff run that would have meant bonus checks deep into the spring.
+Instead, Parisi — who left hockey briefly to take a finance job — is considering hanging up his skates for good.

 He’s not alone.
 Blake Kessel, brother of Arizona Coyotes winger Phil Kessel and Olympic gold-medal-winning forward Amanda Kessel, has bounced around to five different leagues and wondered if this season would be his last at age 30.